How long does it take to form a first impression?

 - 69% of participants made a first impression of someone before they even had a chance to speak and that

-A third study done out of the University of York suggests that a single glance of a person’s face for just 33 to 100 milliseconds is enough for them to form a first impression.
+A third study done by the University of York suggests that a single glance of a person’s face for just 33 to 100 milliseconds is enough for them to form a first impression.
 This study was based on 126 university students and found only slight additions to their first impressions in the time between 100 and 500 milliseconds.
 Meaning that they had mostly made their mind up about the person in front of them prior to 100 milliseconds.

-Personally, I often refer to a study conducted by NYU that showcases up to eleven assumptions that might be made by someone within seven seconds – obviously depending on the occasion.
+Personally, I often refer to a study conducted by NYU that showcases up to eleven assumptions that might be made by someone within seven seconds – obviously, depending on the occasion.
 However, as I had the great pleasure to meet Dr. Solomon once in person, he shared with me how this study has been misused by many — making it a point that it takes EXACTLY this amount of time and that it’s EXACTLY those eleven assumptions.
 However, according to him, there is just no research that specifically quantifies it to be these 11 decisions in only 7 seconds.
-It’s a great example of how subject matter expert misuse studies to prove their own point.
+It’s a great example of how subject matter experts misuse studies to prove their own points.

 So, it is important not to take any studies out of context.
-There are several studies that have been miscommunicated in the business world to take advantage of what people want the science to say.
+There are several studies that have been miscommunicated in the business world to take advantage of what people want science to say.
 This is also true for any study related to first impressions.
 Be sure you are not basing your actions and first impression planning off of a study that’s being taken out of context and therefore is irrelevant in the real world.
 Instead of focusing on a specific AMOUNT of time, put thought into HOW you are going to make the most of each encounter.

 The most helpful thing to remember going into a social situation is that there are eyes on you before you even have the chance to, for example, shake somebody’s hand.
-Be prepared and you will show those around you WHY you deserve their respect.
+Be prepared, and you will show those around you WHY you deserve their respect.
 Your confidence will soar as long as you practice and prepare for your social encounters to make sure you are representing yourself in the way you want to be seen, from the very first milli-second!